 A sample preparation kit, available separately below, provides additional accessories for preparing samples that can be manipulated with the optical tweezers demonstration kit.

 We also offer a highly configurable modular optical tweezers system for research and advanced graduate laboratories.
 For a comparison of the capabilities of our educational and modular tweezers options, please see the Comparison tab.

 Thorlabs' educational line of products aims to promote physics, optics, and photonics by covering many classic experiments, as well as emerging fields of research.
 Each kit includes all the necessary components and a manual that contains both detailed setup instructions and extensive teaching materials.
 These educational kits are being offered at the price of the included components, with the educational materials offered for free.
 Technical support from our educational team is available both before and after purchase.

 Purchasing Note: Both English and German language manuals/teaching information are available for this product.
 The imperial educational kit contains the English manual and US-style power cord.
 The appropriate manual and power cord will be included in the metric kit based on your shipping location.
+The power supplies and other electronic devices in both the metric and the imperial kit accept voltages from 100 to 230 VAC.
 Please contact Tech Support if you need a different language, cord style, or power supply.
 As with all products on our website, taxes are not included in the price shown below.

 Click for Details

 The Optical Tweezers Kit is Mounted on a (1' x 2') 30 cm x 60 cm Aluminum Breadboard and can be Moved Without Needing Realignment.
 The Screws and Red Outlines Show the Locations of Mounted Components.